 Those policies addressed outside of the University Policy Committee process below must be communicated to the committee to ensure coordination of all policy records of the University.

 If in doubt as to the process for a particular proposed new or revised policy, e-mail firstname.lastname@example.org.

 Process for University-Wide Administrative Policy Revisions

-- Each policy revision must be authorized by the responsible cabinet officer.
+- Each policy revision must be authorized by the responsible Executive Team member.

 - The originating department will complete the Revised Policy Review form, and submit it to the University Policy Committee.

-- Revisions to policies for which multiple University units have responsibility must be discussed among the units and be authorized by the responsible cabinet officers before the draft is submitted to the University Policy Committee.
+- Revisions to policies for which multiple University units have responsibility must be discussed among the units and be authorized by the responsible Executive Team members before the draft is submitted to the University Policy Committee.

-- The University Policy Committee will review the revised policy, determine if further legal oversight is required, and forward it to the Chancellor's Cabinet for final review and approval.
+- The University Policy Committee will review the revised policy, determine if further legal oversight is required, and forward it to the Chancellor's Executive Team for final review and approval.

-- Upon approval of the Chancellor's Cabinet, the policy revision becomes official and the University Policy Committee will post the revised policy to the online policy site and notify the campus community.
+- Upon approval of the Chancellor's Executive Team, the policy revision becomes official and the University Policy Committee will post the revised policy to the online policy site and notify the campus community.